FrizzleM/BreakFree/README.md

 ## What are you planning on adding in future versions?
 In the next updates, I am planning on making the process as fast and user friendly as possible.
 If there's any section that you find too complex, let me know and I will try explaining it better.
 I will also try fixing bugs/typos and adding any feature requested by the community.

+## License
+This project is licensed under a custom **Personal Use License**.
+- You may download and modify it for personal use.
+- Redistribution, whether modified or unmodified, is **strictly prohibited**.
+See the [LICENSE](./LICENSE) file for more details.